Cyberistic/Kuwait-University-Computer-Engineering-Masters-Prep-2025/2 - Digital logic/30 - Finite State Machines.md

 - Outputs depend **only** on the current state.
 - More stable, as output changes only on state changes.
-- So if you are on A, and the input is 1, you go to B and the output is 0 (inside circle of A)
+- So if you are on A, and the input is 1, you go to B and the output is 0 (inside circle of A).
+Meaning, the output is always going to be 0 if you are on A and going anywhere else, no matter what the input is.

 ```verilog
 module moore_fms (Clock, Resetn, w, z);